JSBmanD/docs/pages/deep-linked-ads/facebook-app-install-ads.md

 1. Examine errors regarding App Links from the output window.
 1. Click on the Fetch New Scrape Information button.
 This last step typically resolves this problem if you are certain that your Branch Link Settings are correct.

-!!! tip ""
+[block:callout]
+{
+  "type": "info",
+  "title": "Automate Rescraping Process",
-	You can further automate the rescraping process by using this command after you create a new link and before you use it for any ads:
+  "body": "You can further automate the rescraping process by using this command after you create a new link and before you use it for any ads:

 	``` sh
 	curl --insecure "https://graph.facebook.com/?id=[YOUR-URL-TO-SCRAPE]&scrape=true"
 	```
+	"
+}
+[/block]

 **If the OG tag tester continues to report problems**